Emmotes/ic_spoilers/docs/blessings.md

             <span style="margin-left: 8px;">Local</span>
         </span>
         <span class="blessingsTableEffect">
-            <span style="margin-left: 8px;">Increases the damage of each Champion by X% for each adjacent formation slot, stacking additively.</span>
+            <span style="margin-left: 8px;">Increases the damage of all Champions by X and Windfall by an additional X.</span>
         </span>
     </span>
     <span class="blessingsTableRow">